hexops/machengine.org/content/engine/math/_index.md

 # Mach's math library is opinionated

-Math is hard enough as-is, without you having to question ground truths while problem solving.
-As a result, Mach's math library takes a more opinionated approach than some other math libraries: we try to encourage you through API design to use what we believe to be the best choices.
-For example, other math libraries provide both LH and RH (left-handed and right-handed) variants for each operation, and they sit on equal footing for you to choose from; mach.math may also provide both variants as needed for conversions, but unlike other libraries will bless one choice with e.g. a shorter function name to nudge you in the right direction and towards _consistency_.
+Other math libraries often provide many options, e.g. providing LH and RH (left-handed and right-handed) variants of functions for working with different coordinate systems.
+They provide functionality to create projection matrices compatible with many different graphics APIs.

+`mach.math` provides a more opinionated API, with less options and more ground-truths.
+We bless the use of Mach's coordinate system, provide few variants/options, and generally try to steer you in the right direction for problem solving.

+If you're a seasoned game developer, this probably doesn't matter much to you.
+But if you're just getting into gamedev and learning, our hope is it's quite helpful in nudging you in the right direction!

 ## Matrices